m461657/cpp_tutorial/cpp_loops_functions.md

 ### Pass-by-reference vs. Pass-by-value

-I had a lot of trouble determining whether C++ is pass-by-reference or value, and when it is either or (since it seems to change based on the scenario).There was a lot of conflicting information on this issue, and it seems that it is pass-by-value for everything **except** pointers.
+I had a lot of trouble determining whether C++ is pass-by-reference or value, and when it is either or (since it seems to change based on the scenario).
+There was a lot of conflicting information on this issue, and it seems that it is pass-by-value for everything **except** pointers.
 However, many sources mentioned that there are ways around this, so it wasn't totally clear on how C++ is implemented.